Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam26/10/2024

-Delegates attending the opening of the exhibition
+Delegates attending the exhibition opening

-Some photos from the event:
+Here are some photos from the event:

 Delegates attending the event

-Performing arts at the event
+Performing arts at the event.

-Delegates visiting the exhibition
+Delegates visit the exhibition.

-Female officers and students visit the exhibition
+Female officers and students visit the exhibition.

 Source: https://baotangphunu.org.vn/trien-lam-anh-nu-quan-nhan-viet-nam-trong-hoat-dong-gin-giu-hoa-binh-lien-hop-quoc-noi-ton-vinh-nhung-bong-hong-thep-viet-nam/